Kim's Piano Studio

 Computer Lab:

-Included with lessons at no extra charge are the scheduled events and use of the Music Computer Laboratory.
-I provide assignment sheets and folders for each student.
+Included with lessons at no extra charge is use of the Music Computer Laboratory.

 Recitals: